 Bring your demonstrated knowledge in change and project management skills and ability to influence others in this key role as a Project Leader for Infection Prevention & Control

 where you will lead and support IPC best practices for construction and renovation initiatives

 across both acute and community program in Fraser Health.

-•Lead project development by assessing and identifying clinical and user needs in consultation with the program managers and clinical guides; •Handle the review of clinical needs, products and systems ensuring detailed specifications; •Lead, plan, develop, implement/evaluate new or redesigned clinical services/programs to support care improvement priorities while ensuring alignment with operational requirements and provincial mandates; •Incorporate current evidence-based clinical practice with change and/or project management methodologies in the new or redesign of existing clinical programs to transform service delivery, culture and system structure; •Facilitate consensus with partners and lead project resources including project budgets and expenditures; identifies, negotiates and/or resolves issues to ensure new/redesigned clinical programs are ready for implementation. •Contribute to the overall project team and establish good working relationships with team members.
-What you'll need?
+•Lead, plan, develop, implement/evaluate new or redesigned interventions / programs to improve population-level outcomes, support care improvement priorities while ensuring alignment with operational requirements and provincial mandates. •Coordinate project development by assessing and identifying clinical and user needs in consultation with the program managers and clinical experts. •Incorporate current evidence-based clinical practice with change and/or project management methodologies in the new or redesign of existing clinical programs to transform service delivery, culture and system structure. •Establish project charter, plan and objectives to outline operational improvement timelines and deliverables; execute project methodologies to ensure completion / coordination of initiatives. •Facilitate consensus with stakeholders and manage project resources including project budgets and expenditures; identifies, negotiates and/or resolves issues to ensure new/redesigned clinical programs are ready for implementation.

 •Bachelor's degree in Nursing, Allied Health Science and/or other relevant clinical discipline •Seven years' recent related clinical experience in a health care environment relevant to the designated initiative including five years' experience responsible for managing and leading program development and/or quality improvement initiatives/projects •Two years' experience in a supervisory role in a large complex organization. •Valid drivers license and access to a personal vehicle for business-related purposes.

 Preferred candidates have recent experience in a clinical operation leadership role within a clinical area or program.
 You will also require a valid BC Driver's License and access to a personal vehicle for business-related purposes.